nikhil-31/monitoring-dashboards/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

-SLIs or Service Level Indicators are measurable indicators of how the applications/ website/ service is faring compared to the promise of the organization to its customers and stakeholders.
-This promise is also known as SLOs or Service Level Objectives

-An Example, SLI for a monthly uptime is the rate of the 20x or 30x responses of the website in a total incoming requests per month.
-For example, the average 20x or 30x responses of the web applications for the month of MAR 2023 is 96%

-On the other hand, the SLI for a request response time is how long the request took to be served in actuality. for example, it took an average of 1sec for incoming requests to be served in the month of MAR 2023

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
-Describe in detail 5 metrics to measure these SLIs.

-1. The average 20x or 30x responses of the web application for the month of MAR 2023 is 96 %
-2. It took an average of 1s  for incoming requests to be served for the month of MAR 2023
-3. 1.5% of the total incoming requests had 50x responses for the month of MAR 2023
-4. The average CPU usage of the web applications for the month of MAR 2023 is 50%
-5. The login requests in the web application for the month of MAR 2023 took an average of 2seconds to be served

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want